 - 4.1.1.
-The Denbigh Alliance Trust adopts the key statutory guidance Keeping Children Safe in Education published by the Department for Education in September which also makes reference to the Human Rights Act 1998, the Equality Act 2010 and the Public Sector Equality Duty. - 4.1.2.
+The Denbigh Alliance Trust adopts the key statutory guidance Keeping Children Safe in Education (KCSIE 2024) published by the Department for Education in September which also makes reference to the Human Rights Act 1998, the Equality Act 2010 and the Public Sector Equality Duty. - 4.1.2.
 Keeping Children Safe in Education guidance incorporates: - 4.1.2.1.
 What school staff should know and do.
 See Appendices for school specific information. - 4.1.2.2.
 A Child Centered and Coordinated approach to Safeguarding. - 4.1.2.3.
 The role of the school. - 4.1.2.4.
 The role of school staff. - 4.1.2.5.
 What school staff need to know. - 4.1.2.6.
 What school staff should look out for. - 4.1.2.7.
 What school staff should do if they have concerns about a child. - 4.1.2.8.
 What school staff should do if they have a concern about another staff member who may pose a risk of harm to children. - 4.1.2.9.
 What school staff should do if they have concerns about safeguarding practices within the school. - 4.1.3.
-All staff should, as a minimum, read the separate 27-page document Keeping Children Safe in Education: Information for All School and College Staff (which reproduces Part One of the main guidance), published in September 2023.
-All staff complete a Microsoft form to show that they have read the most up to date KCSIE after receiving their annual safeguarding briefing or induction briefing when first joining - 4.1.4.
-All organisations who work with children and young people are bound by the overarching statutory inter-agency guidance Working Together to Safeguard Children (DfE 2018) Publications GOV.UK. - 4.1.5.
+All staff should, as a minimum, read the separate 44-page document Keeping Children Safe in Education: Information for All School and College Staff (which reproduces Part One of the main guidance), published in September 2024. - All staff complete a Microsoft form to show that they have read the most up to date KCSIE after receiving their annual safeguarding briefing or induction briefing when first joining the Trust. - 4.1.4.
+All organisations who work with children and young people are bound by the overarching statutory inter-agency guidance for Working Together to Safeguard Children 2023 Publications GOV.UK. - 4.1.5.
 The Denbigh Alliance Trust notes the guidance on standards and expectations for safeguarding children published by Ofsted and aims to achieve these.
-This includes Inspecting Safeguarding in early years, education and skills, published 2016 and the inspection evaluation schedule as set out in the School Inspection Handbook 2022.
+This includes Inspecting Safeguarding in early years, education and skills, published 2016 and the inspection evaluation schedule as set out in the OFSTED Handbook and how to make a referral; safer recruitment guidance and managing allegations against staff (LADO guidance).
+They also include a range of other information and guidance regarding more specialist safeguarding topics.
+MK Together and the Denbigh Alliance Trust adhere to the referral flowchart for concerns regarding children laid out in Appendix 3.